Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub

-Specifically, we fit two separate linear models for each repository: one for the period before CODEOWNERS adoption and another for the period after, capturing both immediate and longer-term changes in key metrics such as PR merge time, number of comments, number of reviewers, and review comment volume.
+Specifically, we fit two linear models for each repository: one for the period before CODEOWNERS adoption and another for the period after, capturing both immediate and longer-term changes in key metrics such as PR merge time, number of comments, number of reviewers, and review comment volume.

-We decompose each repository’s activity pattern into three interpretable components—pre-slope, cutoff, and post-slope—because this structure is intrinsic to RDD interpretation: the pre-slope reflects the underlying trajectory before intervention, the cutoff represents the discontinuity or immediate jump at the intervention point, and the post-slope indicates the adjusted trajectory after the intervention.
+We decompose each repository's activity pattern into three interpretable components: pre-slope, cutoff, and post-slope, as this structure is intrinsic to RDD interpretation: the pre-slope reflects the underlying trajectory before intervention, the cutoff represents the discontinuity or immediate jump at the intervention point, and the post-slope indicates the adjusted trajectory after the intervention.
 This decomposition allows us to determine whether observed changes are abrupt, gradual, or continuations of existing trends.

 We controlled for potential confounders that might independently influence PR dynamics, including repository age, size, number of contributors, number of files modified per PR, and overall commenting and reviewing activity.
 Temporal variables (e.g., time since adoption) were computed dynamically to maintain per-PR accuracy.